vuestorefront/vue-storefront/packages/core/docs/commercetools/use-product.md

   variables?;
 }
 ```
-- `products` - a main data object that contains an array of products fetched by `search` method,
+- `products: ProductVariant[]` - a main data object that contains an array of products fetched by `search` method,

 ```ts
 type ProductVariant = {